johnpeart/johnpeart.github.io/src/posts/blogpost/2022-04-20-eurovision-first-listens.md

   commentary: |
     This had all the potential to be an incredible power ballad.
 A strong female vocalist, some bold instrumentation, and a good hook.

-    But it's just squandered.
+    But it’s just squandered.

-    This song takes a good two minutes to come into its own, and it's over before the peak.
+    This song takes a good two minutes to come into its own, and it’s over before the peak.

 - country: "Netherlands"
   shortcode: "NED"